supermem613/PatchItUp/README.md

 1. Open the PatchItUp panel
 2. Select a patch from the **Available Patches** list
 3. Click **Apply Selected Patch**
-4. The patch is applied to your source directory
+4. The patch is applied to the git repository you currently have open in VS Code

 ### Diffing (Previewing) Patches